ranjith746/Mini-project/README.md

-# Mini-project
-Agroculture - The project that connects Farmers and Buyers directly without any mediator
+Agroculture - This project is a web-based platform connecting farmers directly with buyers, eliminating intermediaries and streamlining the agricultural supply chain.
+It allows farmers to list their products for sale, and buyers to browse, search, and purchase fresh produce directly online.